kulics/koral/book-en/document.md

 ```
 Student -> {
     ......
-    _girlFriend: str    # The first character is the identifier of _ is private #
+    _girlFriend str    # The first character is the identifier of _ is private #
 }
 ```
 That's right, if you remember the definition of the identifier, this is how the private identifier is defined.
 The private identifier is not accessible to the outside world.